-The capital of the Highlands of Scotland, Inverness is a wonderful place for a peaceful and beautiful holiday.
+Things to do in Inverness Scotland: The capital of the Highlands of Scotland, Inverness is a wonderful place for a peaceful and beautiful holiday.
 Inverness has lots to offer for all kinds of travelers.
-The Inverness Castle dominates the centre of the city.
+The Inverness Castle dominates the center of the city.
 It is a majestic red sandstone castle built in the mid 19th century by architect William Burn.

-For people interested in shows, music and cinema, the Eden Court Theatre is the ideal place.
+For people interested in shows, music, and cinema, the Eden Court Theatre is the ideal place.
 It is situated near the St. Andrews Cathedral and hosts a range of theatrical shows and cinema throughout the year.
-The Vue multi-screen cinema, just outside the city centre is another venue for watching cinema.
+The Vue multi-screen cinema, just outside the city center is another venue for watching cinema.

 Inverness is a delightful place for shoppers.
-You can find the indoor Victorian Market on Academy Street which offers beautiful Scottish souvenirs, Belgian chocolates, jewellery and other pretty articles.
-You can find your usual brands at the East gate Shopping Centre and East gate II.
+You can find the indoor Victorian Market on Academy Street which offers beautiful Scottish souvenirs, Belgian chocolates, jewelry and other pretty articles.
+You can find your usual brands at the East Gate Shopping Centre and East gate II.
 Leakey’s in the old Greyfriars Hall is an interesting shop which has rare antique prints, old books and old maps in store.
-A wonderful gift shop which sells articles from jewellery, glass articles, Harris Tweed bags and other accessories is The Drawing Room located on Kingsmills Road.
+A wonderful gift shop which sells articles from jewelry, glass articles, Harris Tweed bags and other accessories is The Drawing Room located on Kingsmills Road.

-The city offers a myriad range of eating joints, bars and bistros.
-You can find restaurants offering all famous cuisines of the world and the food at most of them is also quite fabulous.
-Girvan’s Restaurant is a place where you can find something for everyone’s taste which is located opposite the Eastgate shopping centre.
-Pazzo’s is a great place for pizzas and for delicious pastas you can try Riva, both of these you can find on Ness walk opposite the castle.
+The city offers a myriad range of eating joints, bars, and bistros.
+You can find restaurants offering all famous cuisines of the world and the food at most of them are also quite fabulous.
+Girvan’s Restaurant is a place where you can find something for everyone’s taste which is located opposite the Eastgate shopping center.
+Pazzo’s is a great place for pizzas and for delicious pasta you can try Riva, both of these you can find on Ness walk opposite the castle.

 A nice place to spend the evening is the Johnny Foxes, a pub on the corner of Bridge Street, overlooking the River Ness, where they have live entertainment and serve nice bar meals.